-15 Dell suggests that the genre of Job is best understood as parody, but does not go so far as to suggest any element of comedy, instead arguing that the attempt to fit Job into the genre of comedy clearly involves reinterpretation of many passages, and the danger of distortion of detail in the service of an overall interpretation can clearly be seen.
-It involves imposing an artificial overarching unity of genre on the diversity of smaller genres within the book'.
+15 Dell suggests that the genre of Job is best understood as parody, but does not go so far as to suggest any element of comedy, instead arguing that the

 (Dell 1991:97)

 It has been acknowledged that the book of Job contains numerous genres and the high level of parody in Job is well-established, partly by Dell (Witte 2013:81; Dell 1991; see Chapter 1).
 However, the possibility that part of this parody may also contain elements of comedy need not be dismissed so promptly without further analysis.